-New York has long been a hub for business, entertainment, and culture.
+New York has long been a business, entertainment, and culture hub.
 As such, the fact that New York is now the 15th U.S. state to legalize adult-use cannabis is sure to have far-reaching implications.
-While this news is inspiring, hopeful entrepreneurs must remain patient when opening dispensaries in New York.
+While this news is inspiring, hopeful entrepreneurs have had to remain patient when opening dispensaries in New York.

 How to Apply for a New York Dispensary License

 MOST Consulting Group has experience developing applications and winning licenses for dispensaries and cultivators in a number of medical and adult-use states.
 We can help guide you through the entire process, write the application, and maximize your chances of success.
 If you'd like more information on our application writing and consulting services, you can read our service page about cannabis licensing or contact us today — we'll explain how MOST can help.